sidbala4023/Trigger/README.md

 16.Write a trigger to update Total Opportunity Amount associated with account when an opportunity is “Inserted”

 17.Write a trigger to update Total Opportunity Amount associated with account when an opportunity is ‘Updated’ or ‘Deleted’ or ‘Undeleted’

+18.Write a trigger to create task to the Account owner when an Case is Created related to an account.